SopnilSwapon/SopnilSwapon/README.md

 My journey in software engineering is driven by continuous exploration and the pursuit of mastery in these languages and frameworks.
 Committed to ongoing growth and contribution, I am eager to transition into a career where I can make meaningful strides in this dynamic field.

-**Skills:**  REACT / Nextjs / JavaSript / TypeScript / Zustand / RTK Query / Context Provider / NodeJS / ExpressJS / MySQL / Postgress / MongoDB / Tailwind / Material UI / Shadcn UI / Tasntack Router / React Hook Form / Tanstack Query / CSS3 / HTML5
+**Skills:**  Reactjs / Nextjs / JavaSript / TypeScript / Zustand / RTK Query / Context Provider / NodeJS / ExpressJS / MySQL / Postgress / MongoDB / Tailwind / Material UI / Shadcn UI / Tasntack Router / React Hook Form / Tanstack Query / CSS3 / HTML5

 - 🔭 I’m currently working on a company's project with a team.
 - 🌱 I’m currently learning MySQL